 An old friend is returning to the La Hacienda staff.

 Chris Raymer, who was Director of Recovery Services when he left in 2010 to pursue

-He will develop programs for the recovery community, and lecture on and off campus, providing patients and alumni additional support to help them succeed in recovery.
+He will speak on and off campus, providing patients and alumni additional support to help them succeed in recovery.